Biomass Boilers: Prices and Running Costs

 As there are so many variables when it comes to biomass boiler installation costs, it's important to compare quotes.
 And that's where we can help.

 At Boiler Guide, we have a network of boiler installers right across the UK.
 By simply completing our online form, you can get free quotes from up to 3 local installers.
 There's no-obligation to accept any of these quotes and by comparing them you can be confident that you're getting a competitive price.

-How much it costs to run a biomass boilers?
+How much does it cost to run a biomass boiler?

 When you compare biomass boiler prices to the average £2,000 for a gas boiler, it can feel daunting.
 However, when you look at the long term costs, the story changes.